 Skip to content

-Every generated Atscript type has a .validator() method that creates a Validator instance for runtime data validation.
-The validator enforces type structure and annotation-driven constraints (@expect.*), and acts as a TypeScript type guard.
+Every generated Atscript type has a .validator() method for runtime validation.

 typescript